 Governance criteria relates to overall operational practices and accounting procedure of the organization.
 With respect to this project activity, the PP practices a good governance practice with transparency, accountability and adherence to local and national rules & regulations etc. This can be further referred from the company's annual report.
-Also, the project activity is a solar power project owned and managed by the proponent for which all required NOCs and approvals are received.
 The electricity generated from the project can be accurately monitored, recorded and further verified under the existing management practice of the company.
 Thus, the project and the proponent ensure good credentials under ESG.